-Liposuction combined with fat grafting is a procedure where fat is taken from unwanted areas to improve figure, shape and form and then transplanting that same fat to other areas where volume, shape and fat contouring is desired and/or required.
+Liposuction with fat transplantation is a procedure where fat is taken from unwanted areas to improve figure, shape, and form and then transplanting that same fat to other areas where volume, shape and fat contouring is desired and/or required.

 The most common areas for modern energy-assisted liposuction in women include the abdomen, hips, bra line, arms, outer and inner thighs, inner knees, neck, and jawline.
 This fat can then be transplanted to the breasts, buttocks, or face to provide volume and fullness.

 What is a fat transplantation and liposuction combination procedure?

 It is very common in Dr. Mulholland’s liposuction practice to take fat from unwanted areas and contours—improving figure, shape, and form—and then transplanting that same fat to other areas where volume, shape and fat contouring is desired and/or required.
 The most common areas for modern energy-assisted liposuction in women include the abdomen, hips, bra line, arms, outer and inner thighs, inner knees, neck, jawline, and (rarely) the calf and ankle.
 Dr. Mulholland deploys energy-assisted devices, such as VASERLipo, SmartLipo, and BodyTite to perform the liquefication and coagulation of the fat and blood vessels.
 This liquefication, turning it into a “mango milkshake” of fat, makes it easier to extract, resulting in less bruising, pain, and swelling.

 The gentle ultrasound waves that separate and remove the fat tissue also preserve the fat cells’ integrity and cellular structure, facilitating transplantation and giving VASERLipo the advantage over other energy-assisted devices.